 Justin acts as Deputy Chair and this internal appointment will be reviewed at the end of 2018.
-He chairs the health and safety regulation committee and is a member of the remuneration committee.
+He chairs the health and safety regulation committee and is a member of the remuneration and nominations committee.

 Ian is the chief inspector of railways and director, railway safety, and an executive member of the board.